 10. Spare Socks and Underwear

 Taking care of your feet is obvious when you must be on them all day.
-If it is a long march to safety, working to clean up or dig out of your ruined neighborhood or pushing a post as a lookout, letting your feat get beat up for any reason will quickly lead to you being immobilized.
+If it is a long march to safety, working to clean up or dig out of your ruined neighborhood, or pushing a post as a lookout, letting your feet get beat up for any reason will quickly lead to you being immobilized.